VashPrisha/Learning-C/README.md

 # Learning-C
-Showcases my progress while I learn C Programming
+My C Programming learning journey in the form of codes